 - The foal constantly tries to bite me as we walk!

 Well, he is playing with you like he would with another foal.
 You are not another foal but any severe discipline will not go over well at this age.
 I like to give them something acceptable to bite: I will let them grab the leadshank in their mouth and found that satisfies their need to bite and nibble and keeps my arm safe.
-If you were to reprimand a bite I recommend you tap under their chin: they don't see it coming, they don't associate it with you directly and it doesn't make them head shy.
+If you were to reprimand a bite I recommend you tap under their chin: they don’t see it coming, they don’t associate it with you directly and it doesn’t make them head shy.
 Avoid overreacting as it can either encourage more play or scare them: neither outcomes are what we are looking for.
-I have had much young horse lead around perfectly well while holding their leadshank in their mouth a bit like a dog carrying its leash.
+I have had many young horses lead around perfectly well while holding their leadshank in their mouth a bit like a dog carrying its leash.
 The mouthy-ness will pass, have no worry.
-Colts are often more mouthy then fillies but I have had both.
+Colts are often more mouthy than fillies but I have had both.

 Here is a little video of a two months old colt.
 He is loose and I am handling him while his dam polishes off some beet pulp and minerals in the corner feeder.